 - Last of His Kind: The only living member of House Hollard, who were retainers to House Darklyn and were wiped out by King Aerys II during the Defiance of Duskendale (during which King Aerys was held prisoner by the Darklyns).
 Dontos was only a child at the time and Ser Barristan Selmy took pity on him; Selmy leveraged his rescue of Aerys into Aerys letting Dontos live.

-- Meaningful Name: Dontos is a homonym of Tontos which stands for "fools" or "idiots" in Spanish.
+- Meaningful Name: "Dontos" is a homonym of the Spanish word tontos, meaning "fools" or "idiots."

 - The Mole: He acts as one for Littlefinger.
 Dontos tells Littlefinger of Margaery Tyrell and Olenna Redwyne's plan to take Sansa to Highgarden and marry her to Willas Tyrell.
 Littlefinger then tells the Lannisters, and Tywin has Sansa married to Tyrion so she could still be used as a hostage.

 - Naked People Are Funny: At Joffrey's name-day tournament, he is so drunk that he shows up wearing nothing but his breastplate and helmet.
 Unfortunately for him, the only person in the audience who doesn't find it funny is Joffrey.

 - Only in It for the Money: He's been promised ten thousand dragons from Littlefinger if Dontos delivers Sansa to him.

 - Or at least, this is what Littlefinger wants Sansa to believe.
 Dontos wearing his knight's outfit when he helps Sansa escape King's Landing implies that he actually bought into the gallant knight role, or at least Became the Mask.
 Note that Littlefinger brings up the payment, not Dontos, in a way that sounds almost like a reminder.